gkahiu/qrbarcodeitem-plugin/docs/index.md

 ## 1. Overview
 Add QR code and linear barcode items to a print or report layout.
-The information for the QR code or barcode can be static or generated from a QGIS expression, with the latter also enabling the use of the items in an Atlas context.
+The data for the QR code or linear barcode item can be static or generated from a QGIS expression, with the latter also enabling the use of the items in an Atlas context.

 ![layout_window](images/layout_window.png "Layout Window")